csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

 - [Grounding of Textual Phrases in Images by Reconstruction](https://arxiv.org/pdf/1511.03745.pdf) - given text and image provide a bounding box (supervised problem w/ attention)
 - [Natural Language Explanations of Classifier Behavior](https://ieeexplore.ieee.org/abstract/document/8791710)
 - [eli5](https://eli5.readthedocs.io/en/latest/libraries/sklearn.html#library-scikit-learn) has nice text highlighting for interp
-- [TalkToModel: Understanding Machine Learning Models With Open Ended Dialogues](https://arxiv.org/abs/2207.04154) (slack...lakkaraju, sameer singh, 2022)
+- [TalkToModel: Understanding Machine Learning Models With Open Ended Dialogues](https://arxiv.org/abs/2207.04154) (slack...lakkaraju, sameer singh, 2022) - natural language interface to query model (by converting to commands such as filtering the data / calculating importance)
+   - [Rethinking Explainability as a Dialogue: A Practitioner's Perspective](https://arxiv.org/abs/2202.01875) (lakkaraju, slack, ..., sameer singh, 2022) - interviews with high-stakes users suggest they would like to be able to interact with systems via dialog